ipauldev/enpribus/README.md

 The installers wipe the entire hard drive on your system, as it installs Ubuntu without user interaction.
 Use it on a system where you can wipe data.

 ## Requirements
-- This is intended to be run with Ubuntu 12.04 64-bit Server
+- This is intended to be run with Ubuntu 12.04 64-bit
-- You will require 2 available servers.
-One server will be a Puppet master (virtualized OK), another server will be the OpenNebula (Bare-Metal Virtualization CPU instructions required)
+- You will require 3 available servers.
+One server will be a Puppet master (virtualized OK), another server will be a git puppet configuration repo (Virtualized OK, not yet completed), abd another server will be the OpenNebula (Bare-Metal Virtualization CPU instructions required)

 ======================================================================